iden3/docs/mkdocs/docs/protocol/main-circuits.md

 - [**Circuit Specific Files (From Trusted Setup)**](https://iden3-circuits-bucket.s3.eu-west-1.amazonaws.com/feature/trusted-setup-v1.0.0.zip)

 This circuit should be used for smart contract verifiers.
-This circuits does all the checks that the the [credentialAtomicQueryMTPV2](https://github.com/iden3/docs/blob/master/mkdocs/docs/protocol/main-circuits.md#credentialatomicquerymtpv2) circuit does, plus the following:
+This circuits does all the checks that the [credentialAtomicQueryMTPV2](https://github.com/iden3/docs/blob/master/mkdocs/docs/protocol/main-circuits.md#credentialatomicquerymtpv2) circuit does, plus the following:

 1. Check that prover controls the identity the same way as the AuthV2 circuit checks it
 2. Calculates hash of the query inputs, like claimSchema, slotIndex, operator, claimPathKey, claimPathNotExists and values as an output for all the query related inputs.